 Complexity of Big Data Aggregation Through EHRs

 Data aggregation and normalization from many sources is complex and requires data operatives with the right skills, experience, and technology to understand it.
 Some of the immediate challenges, explains Dr. Paul D. Taylor, CMO at Philips, include EHR vendors using too many terminologies — otherwise known as code sets or dictionaries — that are often unique to vendors.

 EHR data must be translated and mapped to be useful, Taylor notes.
 Additionally, vendors need to apply standardize data terminologies and use of EHRs.

 The clinical research industry is in the midst of a data science revolution that requires pharma companies to shift focus from pharma companies.
 Computational neuroscientist Luca Finelli, vice president and head of insights, strategy and design, data science and AI at Novartis, calls his organization a data company.

 Big data analytics bring with it productivity gains and transparency, he says, the latter set to be a huge driver of change in the future, especially as pharma looks to become a learning rather than knowledge culture.
 But transparency would be really useful if machine learning and cognitive computing technologies are used to extract information to make better decisions.

 The result would be clinical research teams using this technology and big data analytics to select hospitals that would optimize operations of the designed trial.

-The technology behind big data will only improve over time, enhancing the integrity and quality of the data available to clinical researchers.
-Understanding the value of third party data will be key for researchers looking to make their clinical trial operations more efficient, cost-effective and meaningful to patients.
+The technology behind big data continues to improve over time, enhancing the integrity and quality of the data available to clinical researchers.
+Understanding the value of third party data will be key for researchers looking to make their clinical trial operations more efficient, cost-effective, and meaningful to patients.